sanath-hoysala/matrix_calculator/README.md

 # C Mini Project

 This is my 2nd sem C project.
-The priject is "Matrix Calculator"
+The project is "Matrix Calculator"